 More rarely observed symptoms include digestive problems (abdominal pain, diarrhoea, and constipation), mucous membrane ulcerations (aphthae), and pruritus.

 Zika virus infection generally causes a non-severe disease.
-Exceptions are the potential to cause congenital abnormalities of the fetus in pregnant women, and the chance of Guillain-Barré Syndrome (GBS), which are discussed below.
-As Zika virus infection may cause a rash that could be confused with other diseases such as measles or dengue, these more serious diseases need to be ruled out.
+However it does have the potential to cause congenital abnormalities of the fetus in pregnant women, and the chance of Guillain-Barré Syndrome (GBS), which are discussed below.
+As Zika virus infection may cause a rash that could be confused with other diseases such as measles or dengue, these diseases need to be ruled out.

 The incubation period is typically 3–12 days.
-There is no specific therapy for Zika virus infection and acute symptoms typically resolve within 4-7 days.
+Acute symptoms typically resolve within 4-7 days.

 top of page